All Episodes

 So fast on Tuesday seems like Wednesday.

-It's only gonna get worse.
+It's only going to get worse.

-Here's there's another aspect of this, folks, and I think you ought to understand too, that the what Media Matters is attempting to do with this smear is not just smear me, but in the process of smearing me, they want, they hope, to discredit me as somebody the mainstream media would reference or discuss as the election moves forward.
+But in the process of smearing me, they want, they hope, to discredit me as somebody the mainstream media would reference or discuss as the election moves forward.

-A horrible instance, because all they've done is discredit themselves.
+But they chose a horrible example, a horrible instance, because all they've done is discredit themselves.

-And they have uh really opened the blinds and everybody see who they are, but Mrs. Clinton admitted she started the organization and supports it.
+And they have really opened the blinds and everybody see who they are.

-From the Chicago Sun Times, a story about Oak Lawn, Illinois schools, so long Halloween parade and Farewell Santa's gift shop.
+From the Chicago Sun-Times, a story about Oak Lawn, Illinois schools, so long Halloween parade, and farewell Santa's gift shop.

-The holiday traditions are facing elimination in some Oaklawn Scruels this year after complaints the activities are offensive, particularly to Muslim students.
+The holiday traditions are facing elimination in some Oak Lawn scruels this year after complaints the activities are offensive, particularly to Muslim students.

 News that jello was struck from the menu caused such a stir that officials have agreed to bring it back.

-It's difficult when you change the school's culture, said Columbus Manor Principal Sandy Robertson.
+It's difficult when you change the school's culture, said Columbus Manor principal Sandy Robertson.

-Elizabeth Zodon, a mother of three students, says she took her concerns to the school board this month, not because she wanted to do away with the traditions, but rather to make them more inclusive.
+Elizabeth Zoddan, a mother of three students, says she took her concerns to the school board this month, not because she wanted to do away with the traditions, but rather to make them more inclusive.

 I only wanted them modified to represent everybody.